yokoffing/ChatGPT-Prompts/README.md

 > Mention in the cover letter that `I want to get my door in this industry`

 Then I ask it to refine the language of the letter by using terms like "more assertive, for a PhD audience" I also messed around with a couple and had it write them in the style of some American authors to help fine tune the language.
-You can also ask it to write more feminie or masculine to adjust the tone.
+You can also ask it to write more feminine or masculine to adjust the tone.

 ## Resume
 > * Write resume bullet points for `job position/role you have`.